paymentwall/paymentwall.github.io/docs/integration-direct-brick-charge.md

   </div>
 </div>

-> By default, Brick capture the charge at once, see [authorize and capture](#authorize-and-capture) if you prefer to do it later.
+By default, *Brick* capture the charge at once, see [authorize and capture](#authorize-and-capture) if you prefer to do it later.

+***

 ## Charge response object

 Once a charge request is successfully performed, you will get a charge response object which contains the payment information to help you verify your end users.
 See [attributes](/apis#section-brick-charge-object) for more details.

-Each charge has its own id which could be used for authorizing and capturing actions later.
+Each charge has its own ```id``` which could be used for authorizing and capturing actions later.

+***

 ## Handle charge response

 You can get the charge response object and redirect your customer to payment result pages by using below script.

-Our risk team will help you to review the payment which is suspicious, it is possible to take 1 ~ 2 mins.
+Our risk team will help you to review the payment which is suspicious, which is possible to take 1 ~ 2 minutes.
 It is recommended to add a page to notify your customer that his/her payment is under review.

-{% assign codeId = "desktop-brick-charge-response" %}
+{% assign codeId = "brick-charge-response" %}
 <div class="docs-code" id="{{ codeId }}">
   <ul class="docs-code-tabs">
     <li>